 Tips.
-Wake-on-LAN Proxy and some smaller features can be installed only by using the components tree.
+Agent for VMware (Windows), Wake-on-LAN Proxy, and some smaller features can be installed only by using the components tree.

 You may want to disable Components for Remote Installation from being saved every time you install the management console, because the installation files take about 900 MB of disk space.